-First, I preheat the oven to 350 degrees and then start by having my hubby help me chop up the apple chips.
-I like to use a mix of Bare Snacks Granny Smith and fuji apple chips.
+First, I preheat the oven to 350 degrees and then start by chopping up the apple chips and veggies.

-Pro Tip: Cooking everything together brings out a fantastic flavor that will come through so well in this sausage apple stuffing.
+Pro Tip: Cooking the vegetable mixture together brings out a fantastic flavor that will come through so well in this sausage apple stuffing.

 Pour 1 C chicken broth over everything evenly and bake at 350 degrees for 35 minutes.